-Local officials update on COVID-19, response
+Local Officials update on COVID-19, response

 During the forum, which was moderated by Appalachian Newspapers Publisher Jeff Vanderbeck, Pike County Judge-Executive Ray Jones was joined by Pike County Public Health Director Tammy Riley and Pikeville Medical Center’s Director of Infectious disease and infection control Dr. Fadi Al Akhrass as they provided an update on the COVID-19 pandemic.

-Al Akhrass said that the hospital has been seeing more cases now that the testing capacity for the area has increased.
-However, he said testing is vital because each result helps provide a “puzzle piece” to healthcare officials, which better helps them to understand the virus and its parameters.
+Al Akhrass said the hospital has been seeing more cases now that the testing capacity in the area has increased.
+However, he said testing is vital because each result helps healthcare officials to better understand the virus.

 “Each test result is a piece of a puzzle,” Al Akhrass said.
 “You need to collect all the pieces together to have the full picture.
 Without having all these pieces, we have no idea exactly what the activity is in this area.”